slawcode/mysql_employee_tracker/README.md

 ## Description
 - The motivation for this project was to create an interface for business owners to easily view and interact with their employee information stored in a database.
 - An Employee Tracker database was created so that a business owner could easily view and manage the departments, roles and employees in their company so that they could organize and plan their business.
-- Initially, there were challenges faced with the syntax in MySQL files, which were causing errors in the generation of the tables, but they were quickly resolved.
+- Initially, there were challenges faced with the syntax in MySQL files, which were causing errors in the generation of all the tables, but they were quickly resolved.
+- There were also challenges in the index.js file when joining the tables.
+These were mostly syntax issues, which took a lot of trial and error to resolve.
 - I also underestimated the amount of time this project would take and its length.
-I always aimed to consolidate code and keep code consistent throughout the indes.js file while solidifying my understanding and learning of the concepts, which added to my challenges with time.
+I aimed to consolidate code and keep code consistent throughout the indes.js file while solidifying my understanding and learning of the concepts, which added to my challenges with time.
-- There were also challenges with the
 - Through the making of this project I furthered my understanding of command-line applications and, especially, MySQL.
 - This project utilizes Node.JS, Inquirer, specifically version 8.2.4, and MySQL2.